NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/canopy_nitrogen/intro_canopy_nitrogen.md

     PROVISIONAL Available Dates: 2019-08

-So far, there is data avaiable for HARV in 2019.
+So far, there is data available for HARV in 2019.
 All of the Canopy Nitrogen data is currently available provisionally.

 Let's first set the download directory (where we will download data) to be in the `Downloads` folder.